 - Prepare a cup of black tea and allow it to completely cool.

-- Preheat your oven to 170 degrees (fan forced) and lightly grease a loaf tin.
+- Preheat your oven to 170 degrees celsius (fan forced) and lightly grease a loaf tin.

 - Place the wholemeal self raising flour, plain self raising flour, raw sugar and Fruit Medley mix into your Thermomix Bowl and mix for 10 seconds on speed 4 REVERSE to combine.